wouterdebie/locast2tuner/README.md

 If you'd like to use `docker-compose` you can use the sample [docker-compose.yml](https://github.com/wouterdebie/locast2tuner/blob/main/assets/docker/docker-compose.yml).

 >**Note:** The instructions above will work with Docker on Linux and Mac.
 If you are using Docker for Windows, you will have to modify the volume mapping (`-v`) accordingly.
-You may also have to run `dos2unix config.ini` before launching the container to remove DOS/Windows carriage-returns.
+You may also have to run `dos2unix config` before launching the container to remove DOS/Windows carriage-returns.
 ## Building from source
 The only build requirement `locast2tuner` has is [Rust](https://www.rust-lang.org/) 1.50.0+.